mguidi/asyncop/README.md

 	}

-map your operation with an action in your Application class:
+Map your operation with an action in your Application class:

 	public class Application extends android.app.Application {